Alternative Energy Lab

 The lab has been designed to provide a physical and virtual platform for learning about alternative energy systems, and real-time, applied learning opportunities are available for RDC students.
 This allows them to build familiarity and confidence with alternative energy systems they are most likely to encounter in their careers.

 Solar photovoltaic panels have been installed on the roof of the lab.
 These allow students and industry researchers to study data and information about energy generation by replicating real-world conditions, such as installation and seasonal variance.
-Students also learn from and analyze data generated by RDC's other alternative energy sources, including the solar panels installed on the new Residence, the Gary W. Harris Canada Games Centre/Centre des Jeux du Canada Gary W. Harris and the roof of the Trades wing of the main building.
+Students also learn from and analyze data generated by RDC's other alternative energy sources, including the solar panels installed on the newest Residence, the Gary W. Harris Canada Games Centre/Centre des Jeux du Canada Gary W. Harris and the roof of the Trades wing of the main building.

 Equipment within the lab has been designed with mirrored technology in mind, replicating and simulating systems associated with alternative energy production units.
 RDC has combined heat and power units, one which produces energy for the campus and is located just outside the lab, and another smaller unit inside the lab, where students can learn on similar technology.